tailrecursion/wigwam/README.md

 The REPL was designed to work with the [Wigwam classloader](https://github.com/micha/wigwam/blob/master/ClassLoader.php).
 The `-p` command line option allows the inclusion of other classloaders prior to loading the Wigwam classloader, but tab completion may not work for those classes.
-Once the class has been loaded, however, tab completion should work fine.
+Once these classes have been loaded, though, the tab completion mechanism will know about them.

 **Note:** Files included via the `-p` option do not run in the global scope.